 PCDD/Fs in biochars

-Concentrations of ∑PCDD/F-17 in the biochar samples (Figure 1) ranged between 0.003 ng TEQ kg-1 in DSS-1-800 to 0.07 ng TEQ kg-1 in FWR-600 and were thus 2-3 orders of magnitude lower than those in the original feedstocks (details on removal efficiency in section 3.3, Table 3).
+Concentrations of ∑PCDD/F-17 in the biochar samples (Figure 1; Table S.2) ranged between 0.003 ng TEQ kg-1 in DSS-1-800 to 0.07 ng TEQ kg-1 in FWR-600 and were thus 2-3 orders of magnitude lower than those in the original feedstocks (details on removal efficiency in Section 3.3, Table 2).
 There was no significant (p>0.05) linear relationship between reduction in PCDD/F-concentration and pyrolysis temperature.
-However, for FWR, the concentration of PCDD/Fs decreased by one order of magnitude from 600 to 800 ˚C whereas the two other feedstocks (DSS-1 and DSS-2) it stayed within the same order of magnitude for all temperatures (except for DSS-1-800 that dropped one order).
+However, for FWR, the concentration of PCDD/Fs decreased by one order of magnitude from 600 to 800 ˚C whereas for the two other feedstocks (DSS-1 and DSS-2) it stayed within the same order of magnitude for all temperatures (except for DSS-1-800 that dropped one order).

-Pyrolysis reduced the variety of PCDD/F congeners – the biochar samples contained 43-86 % fewer congeners (average 72 ± 13%) than their feedstock materials (Figure S.X).
+Pyrolysis reduced the variety of PCDD/F congeners – the biochar samples contained 43-86 % fewer congeners (average 72 ± 13%) than their feedstock materials (Table S.3; Figure S.4).
 The most persistent PCDD/Fs toward thermal volatilization/degradation was 1,2,3,4,6,7,8-HpCDD which was found in all feedstocks and biochar samples at each temperature.
 OCDD was found in 90% of the biochars.
 Overall, the HxCDFs, HxCDDs, PeCDFs and PeCDDs were most easily removed from the solid matrix (feedstock/biochar) (see section 3.3. for further details).

 Figure 1 Total PCDD/F concentrations as toxic equivalents (ng TEQ kg-1) before and after pyrolysis treatment at increasing temperatures (500-800 °C) for the different feedstocks tested.